Saeed Al Kass

-Saeed Hassan Salem Al-Kass (سَعِيد حَسَن سَالِم الْكَاس) is a Emirati footballer who last played as a striker for Ajman Club.
+Saeed Hassan Salem Al-Kass (سَعِيد حَسَن سَالِم الْكَاس) is a retired Emirati footballer who last played as a striker for Ajman Club.

 Saeed started his career in Dibba Al-Hisn Sports Club in the UAE Second Division League.
 Since his beginning he was successful in attracting the eyes of the First Division Clubs Scouts.
 He was signed by Sharjah FC in 1998 which helped him secure a place in the UAE national squad.
 He is known for scoring two goals against Japan and Qatar during the 2007 AFC Asian Cup.

 He was transferred to Al Wasl FC from Sharjah FC during the Winter 2008 transfer window.

 The 2009-10 season was particularly special.
 During the 2009-10 Gulf Club Champions Cup, Saeed helped his team Al Wasl FC win the title.
 Saeed himself won the Top Scorer title with 6 goals.

 He returned to Sharjah FC after three successful seasons with Al Wasl.
 In 2012, he moved to Ajman.